maharmstone/btrfs/README.md

 and the value of your Linux uid (e.g. 1000).
 It will take effect next time the driver is loaded.

-You can find your current SID by running `wmic useraccount get name,sid`.
+You can find your current SID by running `wmic useraccount get name,sid` in Command Prompt, or using `Get-WmiObject -Class Win32_UserAccount | Format-Table -Property Name,Sid` or `[System.Security.Principal.WindowsIdentity]::GetCurrent().User.Value` commands in [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows).

 Similarly, the group mappings are stored in under GroupMappings.
 The default entry maps Windows' Users group to gid 100, which is usually "users" on Linux.